 - 100 grams (1 cup) Old Fashioned Oats

 - 50 grams (½ cup) Quick Cooking Oats

 - 190 grams (1 Heaping Cup) Butterscotch Chips

 - In the bowl of an electric mixer beat butter and sugars for 4 minutes on medium speed.
 Beat in cookie butter until fully incorporated.
 Add egg and vanilla, mix until combined.

 - In a medium bowl mix together oats, flour, baking soda, and salt.
 Pour into wet ingredients and mix until just combined.
 Fold in butterscotch chips.
 Wrap and chill for 1 ½ hours or up to 3 days or freeze.

 - Preheat oven to 350F/180C and line a cookie sheet with a Silpat liner.
-Place 2 tbsp mounds of dough on sheet evenly spread apart.
+Place 2 tablespoon mounds of dough on sheet evenly spread apart.
 Bake for 8-11 minutes.
 Until golden brown and set.
 Let cool on sheet for 5 minutes then transfer to wire rack.
 Store in an airtight container.

 Keywords: cookie butter recipes, oatmeal butterscotch cookies,